ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.3 Corporate Organization.md

 reporting the name and activities of the Cluster to the Vice President of the Assembly.

-This Policy was revised by the ESIP Board on July 16, 2018.
+This Policy was revised by the ESIP Board on April 25, 2019.